 It is also important to point out the obvious.
 Fair skinned individuals need far less exposure to receive their dose of sun to produce vitamin D. Lighter skin allows for greater penetration of UV-B, leading to higher levels of vitamin D.

 African Americans, however, need considerably more sun to generate vitamin D. This is one of the reasons why breast and prostate cancer rates are so much higher in Africans who live in temperate climates.
 They just aren't able to get enough sun to generate vitamin D. In fact, in the Northern U.S. cities, they will find it impossible to get adequate vitamin D from sunlight in any season.

 Elderly individuals will also have a great difficulty getting enough vitamin D from sun exposure, because an enzyme in their skin decreases with degenerative aging and, as a result, their skin has a limited capacity for producing vitamin D.

-An equilibrium occurs in white skin within 20 min of ultraviolet exposure, at which point further increases in vitamin D is not possible, because the ultraviolet light will actually start to degrade the vitamin D. It can take 3-6 times longer for darker pigmented skin to reach the equilibrium concentration of skin pre vitamin D. However, skin pigmentation does not affect the amount of vitamin D that can be obtained through sunshine exposure.
+An equilibrium occurs in white skin within 20 minutes of ultraviolet exposure, at which point further increases in vitamin D is not possible, because the ultraviolet light will actually start to degrade the vitamin D. It can take three to six times longer for darker pigmented skin to reach the equilibrium concentration of skin pre-vitamin D. However, skin pigmentation does not affect the amount of vitamin D that can be obtained through sunshine exposure.